 Marriage is a physical, spiritual, and emotional union of husband and wife.
 It is considered as a lifelong exclusive commitment with the person you chose to marry.
 It is a legal and sacred union of two people bound by love and respect.
 Marriage does not just happen in a blink of an eye.
 It is not always a bed of roses.
 It requires strong dedication, marital commitment, and endless efforts to make it work.
 Some marriages tend to fail due to factors such as irreconcilable differences, adultery, cruelty, domestic violence, desertion, and abandonment.
 If your marriage is not going well, there are options of marital separation to choose from based on the particular circumstance.
 You might need to file for divorce or legal separation.

 Divorce is known as the legal process of terminating a marriage.
 You need to know the different grounds for divorce before deciding to choose this option.
 Once you have decided to file a divorce petition, there will be no more chances of turning back.
 Filing for a divorce involves the dissolution of the bonds of matrimony including all the obligations and responsibilities of each spouse.
 This type of marital settlement agreement should be supported by complete divorce documents.
 Divorced couples are allowed to remarry.
 Divorce laws differ from one country to another.
 Some countries do not legally allow their citizens to get a divorce.
-You may consult our Surprise AZ attorneys for more information.
+You may consult our experienced Surprise, AZ divorce attorneys for more information.

 On the other hand, legal separation involves the “physical separation” of the couple without dissolution of marriage.
 There are specific states such as Hawaii, Delaware, Iowa, Rhode Island, North Dakota, South Dakota, Vermont, Wyoming, and Texas that do not honor legal separation.
 The separation laws will vary depending on the state of residency.
 In general, most of the couples who want to keep their family together prefer this option.